- memeburn - http://memeburn.com -

 1. Walking to Mordor:

 If you’ve ever watched The Lord of the Rings: The Fellowship of the Ring (or just seen various versions of the meme ) you may never stop laughing at this Google Maps quirk (or maybe it’s just me).
-If you try to get walking directions from “The Shire” or “Rivendell” to “Mordor” (and ignore the suggestions that pop up), Google will give you the route… and a warning.
+If you try to get walking directions from “The Shire” or “Rivendell” to “Mordor” (just type in the words and ignore all the auto-complete suggestions that pop up), Google will give you the route… and a warning.
 In other news, according to my Google Maps, Mordor is located just outside Cape Town, South Africa.
 Nice.

 2. Barrel roll: